 Who would be top scorer?
-Who would be king of social media?
-Whose trophy cabinet would be brimful?
 UEFA.com imagines a decade of European football without Lionel Messi and Cristiano Ronaldo.

 Article top media content

-A decade of Lionel Messi and Cristiano Ronaldo dominating the UEFA Champions League scoring charts as well as Europe's individual accolades got UEFA.com thinking ... who might have been the main beneficiaries had the pair never graced European football with their presence?
+A decade of Messi and Ronaldo dominating both the UEFA Champions League scoring charts and Europe's individual accolades got UEFA.com thinking; who might have been the main beneficiaries had the pair never graced European football with their presence?

 All-time Champions League top scorers (including qualifying)

 Would be: Raúl González (71)

 Karim Benzema – currently fifth on the all-time list with 59 goals – would be the leading current player.
 Would Ronaldo's absence from our alternative football universe have meant more goals for the Frenchman, though?
 Might he already have surpassed Ruud van Nistelrooy (60) and Raúl (71)?
 Mind blown, but we go on.

 As it is: Ronaldo (124)

 Benzema and Robert Lewandowski – joint-eighth on the list with 60 each – would be the leading active players were it not for our deadly duo.

 Most Instagram followers